galaxyeagle/galaxyeagle.github.io/pages/GK/Budget1.md

 </figure>

 Figure 4 shows the steady rise in Capex over the last few years, taken from <a href="https://pib.gov.in/PressReleasePage.aspx?PRID=1895279">PIB</a>.
 This is good for the economy.
+CapEx is mainly done by ministries such as Defence, Railways & Highways.

 <figure>
 <img class="fig" src="/images/budget/capex.jpg" alt="Fig 4">